vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 </queries>
 ```

-> The above is required to be able to check if your app is the default SMS/messaging app.
+> ℹ️ The above is required to be able to check if your app is the default SMS/messaging app.

 ## Use the builtin Blocked Numbers activity